 SCREEN: The camera length is being changed, and the disk contracting and expanding is being shown.

-To engage STEM mode at high magnification, start with the BF STEM (Bright-field-Stem) detector, bring the stage to an area with an empty hole, and adjust the diffraction alignment to center the beam using the desired camera length [1-TXT].
+((To engage STEM mode at high magnification, start with the BF STEM (Bright-field-Stem) detector, and adjust the diffraction alignment to center the beam using the desired camera length [1-TXT].

 SCREEN: The BF STEM detector is being started.
 The stage is being brought to an empty hole and the diffraction alignment is being adjusted.
 TXT: See

-manuscript if the microscope is equipped with HAADF detector only.
+manuscript if the microscope is equipped with HAADF detector only.))

+Turn on BF marking on the screen, reduce CL to 330, Lift the screen, insert detectors.
 Start a scan in the microscope software and adjust the brightness and contrast settings as described in the manuscript.
 Use the scope display to assist and iterate the adjustment several times [1].

+Activate BF marking on screen, and reduce the CL to 330mm.

-SCREEN: A scan is being started in the microscope software and the brightness and contrast is being adjusted.
+SCREEN: A scan is being started in the microscope software (TIA) and the brightness and contrast is being adjusted.
 The scope display is being used.

 Return the microscope to a relatively low magnification in the high magnification register without entering low magnification mode [1].
 Note the screen current for reference.
 As in TEM, the current can be changed with the gun lens and spot size settings, with increasing numbers corresponding to a reduced current [2].